 Finding books with engaging content for brand new readers is tough.
 If you regularly read high-quality picture books aloud to your child, she can easily become frustrated with the simple storylines in easy readers that she reads herself.
 But practice makes perfect, so it is important to press on and encourage your child to find books she enjoys that she can read independently.

 Below you will find some of our favorite books for brand new readers.
-And by brand new, I mean a child who is just learning to decode (sound out) words and can recognize some sight words.
+And by brand new, I mean a child who is just learning to decode (sound out) words.
 Various publishers (and authors) have different ways of leveling “beginning readers” and it is difficult, as a parent, to know which books to start with.
 Level 1 in the 1 Can Read books, for example, are WAY too hard for brand new readers.
-Here are three things to look for when finding a book for a brand new reader:

-Most importantly, keep reading engaging picture books aloud to your child at least 20 minutes each day even after your child has started reading on his/her own.
-Even though your child needs time to practice her new skills, she really needs to be encouraged in her love for reading while you model fluent reading and comprehension strategies.
+Lastly, keep reading engaging picture books aloud to your child at least 20 minutes each day even after your child has started reading on his/her own.
+Even though your child needs time to practice her new skills, she also needs to be encouraged while you model fluent reading, with rich vocabulary.
 One trick that works well for us is a tit-for-tat routine.
 I’ll read Big Brother a book if he also reads one aloud to me.
 Before we know it, we’ve both read 3 or 4 books to each other!

 What are your family’s favorite books for brand new readers???